raymondworkshop/old.myblog/about.md

 I like problem solving and [reading](http://muyun.github.io/zbooks/).
 I worked as Technical Officer at HSUHK, RA at CityU and HKBU, Software Engineer at HKCREO (a Fintech startup), and Alcatel-Lucent S.A.
 (Nokia Corporation now) .
 <br>

-Outside of the tech world, NOW I mainly focus on programming, languages, writing, humanlities, and business.
+Outside of the tech world, NOW I mainly focus on programming, languages, writing, art, humanlities, and business.
 <br>

 I have a BS in Electroic and Information Engineering from [Wuhan University](https://www.sciencemag.org/collections/celebrating-125-years-academic-excellence-wuhan-university-1893-2018?fbclid=IwAR0RzFSkpxaI8wk61JDnE7p6SWr7SlKXLyoFHkrg4-iqKGiRyE2gZfaGl8s), and a MS in Computer Science from [The Chinese University of Hong Kong](http://www.cuhk.edu.hk/english/index.html).
 I also hold a Diploma in International Business and Communication from HKU.
 <br>

 I believe that "The good life is one inspired by love and guided by knowledge".
-I speak Jin, Mandarin, English, Cantonese, and Japanese (basic).
+I speak Jin, Mandarin, English, and Cantonese.
 <br>

 All opinions here are my own.